-The Web Services protocol enables Windows Vista®, Windows® 7 or Windows® 8 users to install the drivers used for printing by right-clicking the machine icon from the Network folder.
-(See Installing drivers used for printing via Web Services (Windows Vista®, Windows® 7 and Windows® 8) on page 98.)
+The Web Services protocol enables Windows Vista[®], Windows[®] 7 or Windows[®] 8 users to install the drivers used for printing and scanning by right-clicking the machine icon from the Network folder.
+(See Installing drivers used for printing and scanning via Web Services (Windows Vista[®], Windows[®] 7 and Windows[®] 8) on page 128.)
+For details about scanning using Web Services: see Software User's Guide.
 The Web Services also lets you check the current status of the machine from your computer.